Transportation Security Administration Jobs (TSA)

 The TSA is responsible for protecting the transportation system in the United States.
 This includes handling security for civil aviation and taking the lead role for airport security.
 The primary job people think of when they think of TSA is the job of security screener or Transportation Security Officer (TSO).
 This option offers a huge range of locales to choose from, since federal regulations require screeners at all airports and changing security requirements are likely to increase the demand for qualified applicants.
 In addition, many of the TSA’s screener listings are for part-time positions.
 If you are looking for flexible or family-friendly work hours, (with health benefits even for part-timers), the position of TSO could be for you.

-The pay varies depending on location and the number of hours worked, but according to www.usajobs.gov, the base pay for a TSO is from $29,131 to $33,367 annually.
+The pay varies depending on location and the number of hours worked.

 What TSOs do: Screening officers use technology to look for potential threats to the transportation system.
 This may mean operating the x-ray machine at the security check to scan for suspicious items.
 It may also mean walking people through metal detectors, using a metal-detecting wand when necessary, asking questions and collecting information, and occasionally even patting people down.